KeYProject/key-docs/docs/UsingKeyBook.md

 have just discussed.
 It might feel scary to see the sheer mass of taclets available.
-Please note, however, that the vast majority of taclets is never in the picture when *interactively* applying a rule in any practical usage of the
+Please note, however, that the vast majority of taclets is never in the picture when *interactively* applying a rule in any practical usage of the KeY system.
-\keysystem.
 Instead, most taclets, especially those related to symbolic execution, are usually applied automatically.

 #### Backtracking the Proof